TingPing/hexchat-javascript/readme.md

 ###Linux:

-If not on Fedora you can simply install the js-devel package from your distro of choice and *make && make install*.
+If not on Fedora you can simply install the js dev package from your distro of choice and *make && make install*.

 ###Windows:

 Place the dll above in the *addons* folder within your [config dir](http://docs.hexchat.org/en/latest/settings.html#config-files) and you must download the [xulrunner-sdk](https://ftp.mozilla.org/pub/mozilla.org/xulrunner/releases/10.0.4esr/sdk/xulrunner-10.0.4esr.en-US.win32.sdk.zip)